 The SO2-air destruction process acting on the cyanide recovery thickener underflow has been chosen as the preferred method for cyanide destruction.
 The SO2-air process is efficient at removing cyanide from slurry solutions.
 The cyanide detoxification circuit will consist of two stirred reactors with air sparging as well as copper sulphate, sodium metabisulphite, and lime addition.
 Piping arrangements will allow the reactors to be operated in a series, parallel, or bypass configuration.
 The detoxification circuit will receive CIL tails and discharge treated slurry to the tailings hopper.
 Movement of slurry through the detoxification circuit will be by gravity.
-The cyanide detoxification circuit is intended to be designed to destroy cyanide to the lowest reasonable limit prior to discharge to the TSF.
-Further natural cyanide degradation will take place within the TSF prior to final treatment and discharge to the environment.
-Additional details regarding the management of cyanide are provided in Section 3.8.7.
+The cyanide detoxification circuit is intended to be designed to destroy cyanide to 1 mg/L cyanide, which is the current Metal Mining Effluent Regulations (MMER) limit for maximum authorized monthly mean concentration of effluent discharge to the environment.
+Further natural cyanide degradation will take place in the tailings facility prior to discharge to the environment.